-Might you know where I can find a rehab center for my country?
-Still looking
+Might you know where I can find a rehab center for our country?

 By Daphne Muse

 As a result of Democracy being eviscerated, the country known since 1776 as the United States of America is now steeped in the throes of a political, social and moral nervous breakdown.
 As a country, we’ve barely broken the barriers of adolescence.
 China (a country to whom we appear to be abdicating ourselves through outsourcing and the US Chamber of Congress), Nigeria and Chile can trace their national lineage back multiple dynasties, kingdoms and centuries.
 As we grapple with the infancy of our nationhood, some days I think maybe we’re having a serious case of the terrible twos: Congressional tantrums, the mayhem of mid-term elections, pandemic foreclosures and mind boggling phobias based on people’s racial, ethnic, gender and class identities continue to demonstrate just how underdeveloped we are.